La Cuesta

 La Cuesta is a district of the Corredores canton, in the Puntarenas province of Costa Rica.

 History

-La Cuesta was created on 19 October 1973 by Ley 5373.
-Segregated from Golfito canton.
+La Cuesta was created on 19 October, 1973 by Ley 5373.
+La Cuesta was segregated from Golfito canton.

 Geography

-La Cuesta has an area of km² and an elevation of metres.
+La Cuesta has an area of 37.06 km2 and an elevation of metres.

 Demographics

 For the 2011 census, La Cuesta had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: